probedock/junitee-data-utils/README.md

   	protected FinderManager finderManager;

     public AbstractTest() {
-      // Create the persistence manager factory that refers to the persistence.xml
+      // Create the persistence manager factory that refers to a persistence.xml
       // and the persistence unit.
-This file must be present in test/resources/META-INF EntityManagerFactory emf = Persistence.createEntityManagerFactory("test");
+This file must be present in test/resources/META-INF EntityManagerFactory defaultEntityManagerFactory = Persistence.createEntityManagerFactory("test");

+      // Create another entity manager factory (optional).
+In fact, some cases requires to manipulate more
+      // than one DB at a time.
+Therefore, it is possible to annotate the data generators and/or the finders
+      // with @EntityManagerName to set the correct entity manager for the corresponding context.
+      EntityManagerFactory secondEntityManagerFactory = Persistence.createEntityManagerFactory("second");

+      // Create the entity manager holder with the default entity manager factory EntityManagerHolder emh = new EntityManagerHolder(defaultEntityManagerFactory);

+      // Add the second entity manager factory to the holder emh.addFactory("SECOND", secondEntityManagerFactory);

-      // Instantiate the data manager rule with the factory dataGeneratorManager = new DataGeneratorManager(emf);
+      // Instantiate the data manager rule with the holder dataGeneratorManager = new DataGeneratorManager(emh);

-      // Same for the finder manager finderManager = new FinderManager(emf);
+      // Same for the finder manager finderManager = new FinderManager(emh);

       // Finally, setup the chain rule to make sure the data generator rule is applied
       // before the finder manager rule.
       // Don't forget to assign the chain updated to the instance variable. chain = RuleChain.around(dataGeneratorManager).around(finderManager);
     }
   }
   ```